31 tips to surviving the Death March

 15. Carry water with you!
 Unlike “normal” marathons, there are NOT water stations every mile.
 I carry a water bladder in my pack and top it off with fresh water at EVERY or every-other station.
 I also carry a 20-ounce water bottle filled with a hydration drink.
 I normally carry individually wrapped Gatorade packets; they make 20 ounces.

 16. Eat small amounts and often!
 You should graze your way through the course.
-Unless you're out there running, it’s going to be a long day, and you’re going to burn a ton of calories.
+Unless you're out there running, it will be a long day, and you will burn a ton of calories.
 I keep food and endurance nutrition products on me and eat bananas and orange slices at every stop.
 See Don’t Bonk Bataan March – I set a timer to go off every 20 minutes to remind me to drink and nibble on something.

 17. Take wet wipes with you!
 Keep a ziplock baggie with baby wipes in your pack.
 You never know when you need or want to clean up, and they come in VERY handy if/when you enter a potty without toilet paper.